krrishnax/isamyakt/README.md

 I was interested in Solana so I learned Rust, then I gotta know Rust as awesome features like owership borrowing model, no memory leak, no garbage collection, fast, secure and much more...

-now I wanted to work on DeFi as Rust Developer 🔥
+now I wanted to work on DeFi and Core-Blockchain Rust Developer 🔥

 <br>